alfredbaudisch/pardall_markdown/README.md

 - If needed, an optional database layer may be added in the future.

 # Roadmap
-- Add support for content folders inside a S3 bucket, which will then notify a PardallMarkdown application with webhooks.
+- [ ] Add support for content folders inside a S3 bucket, which will then notify a PardallMarkdown application with webhooks.
+- [ ] Add support to watch external sources for new content, such as GitHub repositories ([#31](https://github.com/alfredbaudisch/pardall_markdown/issues/31)).
+- [ ] Add support for FrontMatter post metadata with YAML, alongside Elixir maps ([#30](https://github.com/alfredbaudisch/pardall_markdown/issues/30)).

+# Sponsors and Donations

+You can support my open-source contributions and this project on [Patreon](https://www.patreon.com/alfredbaudisch) or with a [PayPal donation](https://www.paypal.com/donate?hosted_button_id=FC5FTRRE3548C).
+Patrons and donors of any tier will have their name listed here.
+Patrons of the **Sponsors** tier or higher, can also have a link and a logo listed here.

+- Mike King

 # Copyright License